DavidAndree/Restaurant-Rating-Site/README.md

 The errors I'm aware of are:

   Main Program Errors:
   Im having issues with user sign up, it does not create a user after imputing credentials.
 I checked user creation in admin and it actually doesn't create the user.
-(Hoping to fix it after class :)
+(If needed, username: davidbarnes password: Passw0rd!) --I would never do this in production.

   (Doesn't really affect program functionality):